-The District continues its effort to identify ways by which to minimize its dependency upon the state's economic conditions and state funding.
-The District has conducted several districtwide workshops to bring faculty, administrators and staff together to explore business process changes in order to maximize apportionment revenue under the new SCFF model.
-Enrollment management planning, which previously primarily focused on FTES targets has been expanded to include FTEF (full-time equivalent faculty) targets in its planning efforts.
-The District began realigning its operating expenses in FY 2019-20 with SCFF anticipated revenues.
-The District continues to take steps to reduce operating expenses in order to align with apportionment revenue possible under the SCFF.
-In spite of the many operational challenges, the need to rethink the way the District operates under the SCFF funding model, the coronavirus pandemic that as of this writing is in its ninth month requiring all instructional, student services and operating functions of the District to operate remotely the District's faculty, staff and administrators continue to have as their number one priority a commitment to serve current and future students in its San Diego community in achieving their educational and career goals.
+In spite of the pandemic related challenges, the District continued its effort to identify ways by which to minimize its dependency upon the state's economic conditions and state funding.
+Enrollment management planning, which previously primarily focused on FTES targets (revenue driver) expanded to include FTEF (full-time equivalent faculty) targets (costs associated with the revenue) in its planning efforts.
+The District began realigning its operating expenses in 2019-20 based upon SCFF anticipated revenues.
+The District continued to take steps to reduce operating expenses in order to align them with apportionment revenue possible under the SCFF.
+In spite of the many operational challenges, the need to rethink the way the District operates under the SCFF funding model, the coronavirus pandemic that as of this writing is in its twenty-second month which required instructional, student services and operating functions of the District to operate in a hybrid manner of remote and in-person operation, the faculty, staff and administrators continue to have as their number one priority a commitment to serve current and future students in its San Diego community in achieving their educational and career goals.
+Currently, the District is planning to completely return to in-person operations with more course sections being offered in-person and on District campuses.